 In addition to performing and teaching, Dr. Franklin keeps an active schedule as a clinician and adjudicator.
 As a guest clinician he has presented master classes at numerous high schools and universities across the country, and was an adjudicator for the Michigan School Band and Orchestra Association.
 He regularly writes articles for The Clarinet, Buzzreed Blog, and is an audio reviewer for the ICA.
-His international experience includes studies at the Centro Studi Carlo della Giacoma (Italy), the Vianden Music Festival (Luxembourg), and the Institut Français des Alps (France).
+He is an artist faculty for the InterHarmony Music Festival in Piedmont, Italy.
+Other international experience includes studies and performances at the Centro Studi Carlo della Giacoma (Italy), the Vianden Music Festival (Luxembourg), and the Institut Français des Alps (France).

 Dr. Franklin is a member of the International Clarinet Association, The College Music Society, and Pi Kappa Lambda.
 His clarinet teachers include Theodore Oien, Caroline Hartig, Kennen White, and Guy Yehuda.
 Dr. Franklin also studied music theory and composition with Gordon Sly, José-Luis Maurtua, and David Gillingham.